Registry

 For all registrations, your farm needs a KSAR flock number assigned.
 Use Farm & Flock Finder page (mail-in) or Flock Finder online.
 This can also be done with a phone interview as the Registrar captures your history.
 Some lambs will need a Breeding Verification form if sire or dam were not owned at breeding time.

 No History flocks or individual sheep that are not known, have little or no history, will require special attention.
 KSAR will register ewes only, using a procedure outlined in our Registry Policy to verify important Karakul characteristics.
 These require multiple photos of ewes with their lambs, and take time to complete i.e., a breeding cycle in order to evaluate lambs.
 Please contact the Registrar personally to discuss.
 After a positive result, proceed with the Application for Registration, or use Section 1 only of Application.
-No History registrations are $10 each.
+Limited History sheep require pedigree assembly, $15 each.
+No History registrations are $20 each.

 Complete and submit the Work Order/Fee Schedule.